SumuduPriyabhashinee/SumuduPriyabhashinee/README.md

  A Passionate individual in the IT field who is eager to explore new things.
 Face challenges with self-confidence.
 Have self-gained solid experience in technical skills and excellent interpersonal skills.
 Good at communication, critical thinking, and teamwork.

-- 🌱 I’m currently reading for B.Sc.(Hons.) in Information Technology
+- 🌱 I’m final year undergraduate who will be completing B.Sc.(Hons.) in Information Technology degree on May,2023.
 - 🔭 I’m currently seeking a position as a Software Engineer to gain professional experience in the field of IT
 - 📫 How to reach me: gasumudup@gmail.com